Join the Lineage of Staff-Carrying Seers

 Participants will take initiatory journeys to Yggdrasil and the most compassionate aspects of Freya, Hella, Odin, and the Norns, and will be initiated into High Seat practice.
 We will explore the use of the staff as a medicine ally, song as a trance-journey method, and how to apply seiðr practice in service to our communities.
 Participants will be able to incorporate seiðr methods into existing spirit practices and, potentially, serve as practitioners on community High Seats.
 Additional practices, time permitting, include aspects of galðr (giving voice to spirit) and útiseta (sitting out in nature for insight and revelation).

 As part of this training we will cover some essential elements of trance-mediumship.
 Mediumship is a practice of merging with other forms of consciousness, in this case the most compassionate aspects of the deities of seiðr and the ancestral völur (staff-carrying seers).
+As oracles (from Latin orare, to speak) participants practice giving voice from a place of connection with the compassionate spirits.
 We will practice conscious, consensual mediumship.
 Practitioners will be expected to maintain personal sovereignty and accountability at all times.
 The relationships we will foster with the deities are ones of respectful and reciprocal partnership.

 This retreat is on hold due to Covid.
 Sign up for the newsletter (right side-bar) to receive the announcements for new dates.

 Location: Pacifica Historic Pond House in Williams, OR, managed by the non-profit Pacifica: A Garden in the Siskiyous.
 Pacifica is 420 acres of trails, pastures, and developing gardens located in the beautiful Applegate Valley of Oregon.

 Air Travel: The nearest airport is Medford, a 45 minute drive from site.